 At the law firm of Phillips & Blow, PC, a Denver guardianship and conservatorship lawyer can help clients in the south Denver metro area and throughout Colorado obtain the legal authority to take care of loved ones in situations such as the following:

 These laws are specific, technical and exacting, and require appearances in court.
-To become someone’s guardian or conservator, you need an attorney who understands both the law and the human sides of these difficult situations and then can do something about it.
+To become someone’s guardian or conservator, you need a Denver conservatorship attorney who understands both the law and the human sides of these difficult situations and then can do something about it.
 We help you get through these difficult times as easily and reasonably as possible.

 When you obtain guardianship or conservatorship of a loved one, you become that person’s fiduciary.
 This means you are ethically and legally bound to act in your ward or protected person’s best interests.
 You are obligated to diligently uphold your responsibilities, which may include: